kismetwireless/kismet/docs/dev/webui_rest.md

 ##### /devices/by-key/[DEVICEKEY]/device[/path/to/subkey] `/devices/by-key/[DEVICEKEY]/device.msgpack[/path/to/subkey]`, `/devices/by-key/[DEVICEKEY]/device.json[/path/to/subkey]`

 Dictionary containing all the device data referenced by `[DEVICEKEY]`, in the sub-tree `[path/to/subkey]`.
 Allows fetching single fields or objects from the device tree without fetching the entire device record.

-Currently even JSON queries must be made using the original field names.

 ##### /devices/by-mac/[DEVICEMAC]/devices `/devices/by-mac/[DEVICEMAC]/devices.msgpack`, `/devices/by-mac/[DEVICEMAC]/devices.json`